krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/troubleshooting_guide.md

 }
 ```

+It is not known if this behavior can be experienced only in certain scenarios or every time multiple `groupDescriptors` are set.
 Currently, no solution has been found to this issue.

 ### AAD Groups not listed in Graph Groups API if not nested